-Client (Workstation) LAN Light: When this light is on, it indicates that your computer is transmitting or receiving a data block (frame) that matches your computer's network address (media access control, MAC, address) to or from another workstation or from a server.
+Client (Workstation) LAN Light: When this light is on, it indicates that the integrated Ethernet controller in your computer is transmitting to or receiving from another workstation or server a data block (frame) that matches the network address of your computer.
+(This network address is also referred to as the MAC, or media access control, address.)
 Data blocks sent from your computer to other adapters (broadcast transmits) will not activate this light.